-Awards will be given at Princeton Research Day Reception for best presentations.
-In keeping with the interdisciplinary spirit of this campus-wide event, presenters will be evaluated primarily on how effectively they communicate their research to an educated, non-specialist audience.
-Judges include freshman and sophomore students as well as faculty and staff members.
+In keeping with the interdisciplinary spirit of this campus-wide event, presenters are evaluated primarily on how effectively they communicated their research to an educated, non-specialist audience.
+Judges include alumni, students, faculty and staff as well as members of the community.

-Consult the 2017 judging rubric for more information on how presentations are judged.
-The Busy Professional's Guide to Judging contains useful information on evaluating and scoring presentations to help judges prepare for Princeton Research Day.
+Consult the judging rubric for more information on how presentations are judged.